The Personal Education Plan

 Other school funding to support children in care

 The pupil data used for the allocation of this funding is now provided to the Local Authority directly from the Department for Education so schools must ensure that the legal status of children in care is accurately recording in the MIS before the Spring school census.
-Funding is based on children in the care of any authority at 31 March, on roll at Suffolk maintained primary or secondary school for the Spring school census, and in national curriculum years R – 11.
+Funding is based on children in the care of any authority at 31 March, on roll at Suffolk maintained primary or secondary schools for the Spring school census, and in national curriculum years Reception to 11.

 How are payments made?